United States v. Scheinberg: Arrests

 John Campos and Chad Elie were arrested on Black Friday.
 Campos is part-owner and vice chairman of the board of directors for SunFirst Bank.
 On Monday, April 18, Campos, of St. George, Utah, appeared in a Utah court, but did not enter a plea.
 He was released on $25,000 bond, ordered to surrender his passport and to appear in a New York court for his next appearance.
 Chad Elie, of Las Vegas, made his first court appearance in Manhattan on Tuesday April 19.
 He was released on $250,000 bail.

 Bradley Franzen made a court appearance in Manhattan on Monday April 18, entering a plea of 'not guilty' to the nine counts listed on his indictment, including bank fraud and money laundering charges.
 Franzen's bail was set at $200,000, for which his parents' house was used as collateral.
 Franzen pleaded guilty in a New York court on May 23, 2011.
 It is not known when he will be sentenced; however, it appears that Franzen struck a plea agreement with prosecutors, in which he agreed to cooperate in the probe, in return for which prosecutors would recommend leniency.
 Most of the other named defendants were out of the country.
 Ira Rubin, indicted on illegal gambling, fraud, and money laundering charges was arrested on Monday, April 25, 2011, in Guatemala.
 He made his initial court appearance in Miami on April 27, and was remanded in custody to his next appearance on April 29.

 Ray Bitar surrendered to authorities on July 2, 2012.

 Isai Scheinberg surrendered to authorities upon landing in New York on January 17, 2020.
 Scheinberg surrendered his passports, posted a $1 million bond, and was released with orders to remain in the New York area.
 He was the last of the 11 original defendants to face his charges in the US.
 In September 2020, Scheinberg was sentenced to pay a fine of $30,000 with no jail time.

+The judge presiding over the case acknowledged the wrongdoings but also recognized the positive actions taken by PokerStars under Scheinberg's leadership.
+Notably, PokerStars had stepped in to cover the debts of its rivals, Full Tilt and Ultimate Bet/Absolute Poker, ensuring that players received their frozen balances.
+The light sentence reflected these remedial actions and the broader context of Scheinberg's contributions to the online poker industry.